anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: We make our own fortunes and we call them fate.
+Quote: True wisdom comes to each of us when we realize how little we understand about life, ourselves, and the world around us.

-By: Benjamin Disraeli
+By: Isocrates